Emlakçı (Real Estate Agent) – Turkey Property Guide

 Commission-based, usually 2-4% of sale price.

-In Turkey, emlakçılar typically earn a commission of 2% to 4% of the property’s sale price, paid by the seller.
-For rentals, fees are often 1 month’s rent (split between tenant and landlord).
+In Turkey, emlakçılar typically earns a commission calculated of the property’s sale price.
 Commission rates are negotiable but must be agreed in writing.
 Some agents charge flat fees for services like property management or legal assistance.

 Yes, but enforcement varies by region.